Outline

 Supply Chain Management

-Real Estate and Tokenization
+Real Estate and Tokenisation

 Tokenisation, Stablecoins, and the Digital Payment Landscape